 An environmental claim should be relevant to the specific focus of the marketing communication e.g. the products or activities in question.
 This should relate only to aspects or attributes that already exist or are likely to be realised during, for example. a product’s life, including customary and usual disposal or reasonably foreseeable improper disposal.
 It should be clear to what the claim relates, e.g., the product, a specific ingredient or aspect of the product, or its packaging or a specific constituent of the packaging, or the marketer’s facilities or operations.
 Aspirational claims should be realistic.

 Improvements related to a product and its packaging should normally be presented separately, and not be combined in keeping with the principle that claims should be specific and clearly relate to the product, an ingredient or element of the product, or the packaging or constituent of the packaging.
 A claim concerning a combination of elements such as packaging and product combination can only be made if it really concerns both.
-This would not be the case, for example, if the claim only concerns the product packaging and the significant impacts of the packaging and product combination are different from the significant impacts of the packaging alone.

 Claims concerning a combination of elements, for example, inclusion of recycled content in a product or product packaged in compostable packaging, should both be supported by appropriate scientific evidence and qualified as needed to properly convey relevant limitations (e.g., our products include 20% recycled content and our packaging is compostable in industrial facilities, which are limited and may not be available near you).